devopsdays/devopsdays-web/content/events/2023-geneva/program/laurent-tupin.md

 Talk_date = ""
 Talk_start_time = ""
 Talk_end_time = ""
-Title = "How to find/to be the most efficient DevOps in the world" Type = "talk"
+Title = "How to find/to be the most efficient DevOps in the world (B2.05)" Type = "talk"
 Speakers = ["laurent-tupin"]
 +++